|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Add the eggs, chives, Dijon mustard, mayonnaise, lemon juice, salt, pepper, and paprika to a large bowl.
-You can also whisk the other ingredients besides the hard-boiled eggs before folding them in.
+Add the eggs, chives, Dijon mustard, mayonnaise, lemon juice, salt, pepper, paprika, and sugar to a large bowl.
+(You can also whisk together the mayonnaise and mustard with the dry ingredients before folding them into the eggs and chives.)

 Cut the toasted bread into triangles and top with the deviled egg salad.

-Add a sprinkle of paprika and more chives if you wish.
+Add an extra sprinkle of paprika and more chives if you wish.

 - Chop the eggs smaller or blend it in a food processor and use it as a spread for bagels or crackers.

 - This deviled egg salad is also a wonderful filling for a sandwiches.

 - Buffalo Style: Make it spicy and tangy by adding 1 teaspoon of Tabasco sauce and ranch seasoning.

 - BLT Style: Add bacon, chopped tomato, and a 1/2 teaspoon of ranch seasoning for a salty and smoky kick.

 - Dill Pickle Style: Add a little chopped dill pickle, plus chopped fresh dill.